subodharathnayake/subodharathnayake/README.md

 - 👋 Hi, I’m Subodha Rathnayake
 - 👀 I’m interested in prograaming, web develpoment, software engineering and ux design.
 - 🌱 I’m currently learning Bsc.
 Hons in Computer Science at South Eastern University of Sri Lanka.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various software projects.
-- 📫 How to reach me : subodha94@gmil.com
+- 📫 How to reach me : subodha94@gmail.com

 <!---
 subodharathnayake/subodharathnayake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.